By Jason Stuart

-For the first time in its history, the Montana State Parks Foundation will in 2018 directly fund the completion of four projects in state parks across Montana, including one in Glendive’s Makoshika State Park.
+For the first time in its history, the Montana State Parks Foundation will directly fund the completion of four projects in state parks across Montana, including one in Glendive’s Makoshika State Park in 2018.

-On Tuesday, the MSPF announced it has committed to spend $15,000 to improve Makoshika’s Diane Gabriel Trail.
-The organization will also fund projects at Sluice Boxes, Milltown and Lone Pine state parks next year.
+On Tuesday, the MSPF announced it has committed to spending $15,000 to improve Makoshika’s Diane Gabriel Trail.
+The organization will also fund projects at Sluice Boxes, Milltown, and Lone Pine state parks next year.

 “This is the first time that our organization will be specifically expending funds for projects in state parks,” said MSPF executive director Coby Gierke.
 “So we are charting a new course and we are trying to have a direct impact on state parks.”

 Gierke – also the first director in the organization’s history, beginning work in August – said he was approached about helping fund a project in Makoshika by park manager Chris Dantic and Region 5 parks manager Doug Habermann.
 Dantic credited Habermann for coming up with the idea for MSPF to contribute to the Diane Gabriel Trail project.